justingarfield/dotfiles/docs/windows/Power.md

 On laptops, I also set When I close the lid to be `Do nothing` as I'm usually just carrying the laptop from one room/seat to another.

+**Interesting Note:** When you update these settings via Control Panel, it's actually updating EVERY Power Scheme in the background.
+You can, however, use `powercfg.exe` to target a specific Power Scheme individually _(isn't Agile just wonderful?
+LOL!...wtf)_.

 #### Shutdown settings

 To adjust the settings under this section, you'll need to click on `Change settings that are currenty unavailable` at the top of the Control Panel screen.